09 Jan Eye Care EHR Checklist: 5 Critical Steps to Consider Before Go-Live

-The right eye care software can determine how smoothly and efficiently your practice will function.
-This blog will look at key areas that can make or break a successful Go-Live for your office.
+The right eye care software determines how smoothly and efficiently your practice will function.
+This blog will look at key areas that will make or break a successful Go-Live for your office.

 1. Select the Best Hardware, Software, and Business Equipment.

 - Always refer to your EHR vendor’s hardware and software system requirements.
 Only use the equipment and operating systems your EHR vendor supports and tests.

 - Use high-quality hardware and exceed minimum hardware requirements (processor speed, hard drive space, RAM, etc.) to stay ahead of advancing technology.
 Focus on your future needs, not just immediate ones.

 - Discuss other ophthalmic and business equipment with your EHR partner before purchasing new equipment, such as high-output laser and label printers, barcode, insurance cards, and document scanners.